legumeinfo/website-ui-specs/trait-search/README.md

 # Gene search query

-This is the requirements doc for the LIS, SoyBase, and PeanutBase search, to be implemented on the respective Jekyll web sites.
+This is the requirements doc for the LIS, SoyBase, and PeanutBase trait association search, to be implemented on the respective Jekyll web sites.

 ## Input